SorinaHamidifar/TitanFlux/README.md

 # ================================
-# Project: FlexCore Engine for strong, flexible, and high-performance
+# Project: FlexCore Engine for strong, flexible, and high-perfor
 # Description:
 # A dynamic engine for strong, flexible, and high-performance
 # development across multiple project domains.